aurora-opensource/au/docs/reference/quantity.md

 };
 ```

-A default-constructed `Quantity` is initialized to some value, which helps avoid certain kinds of
+A default-constructed `Quantity` is always initialized (which helps avoid certain kinds of memory
-memory safety bugs.
-However, **the value is contractually unspecified**.
-You can of course look up
-that value by reading the source code, but we may change it in the future, and **we would not
+safety bugs).
+It will contain a default-constructed instance of the rep type.

+!!! warning
+    Avoid relying on the _specific value_ of a default-constructed `Quantity`, because it poorly
-consider this to be a breaking change**.
-The only valid operation on a default-constructed
+    communicates intent.
+The only logically valid operation on a default-constructed `Quantity` is
-`Quantity` is to assign to it later on.
+    to assign to it later on.

+    The default value for many rep types, including all fundamental arithmetic types, is `0`.
+    Instead of relying on this behaviour, initialize your `Quantity` with [`au::ZERO`](./zero.md) to
+    better communicate your intent.

 ### Constructing from corresponding quantity